Colin-Fredericks/edx_resource_bank/README.md

 Oddities and details
 --------------------

 I'm doing this on MacOS 10.8.whateveritistoday.
-They use Python 2.7.2.
+It uses Python 2.7.2.